Braves’ Markakis returns 3 weeks after opting out of season

 Markakis said the call from Anthopulos ”made my decision a lot easier.”

-He said baseball “has been in my blood since I was 4 years old and it sucks, it sucks watching baseball when you know you can go out and compete on a daily basis.”
+”It’s been in my blood since I was 4 years old and it sucks, it sucks watching baseball when you know you can still go out there and compete on a daily basis,” he said. ”It eats away at you a little bit.”

+Markakis is returning even as he says baseball’s struggles amid the pandemic are ”probably worse now than it was before,” as the Miami Marlins’ season has been delayed by a COVID-19 outbreak.

+He said he is relying on ”the trust you put in Major League Baseball and the organization you’re with” as he returns.

 Markakis said he felt guilty about his decision to sit out the season and planned to apologize to his teammates. ”I bailed out on them and when I see them I will apologize to them and hopefully be a part of them,” he said.